-- Prior to team travel, all students, coaches, drivers and other team personnel will be screened for illness. - o All students will go through a health screening prior to departure. - Students will be required to wear a mask during travel to and from events. - LIMITING SOCIAL ACTIVITY: Students will limit exposure to others outside of team and avoid close contact with people who are sick during the 90-day fall judging schedule (mid-August to mid-November).
-During travel necessary for practice and competition, team members will be asked to act like a "family unit."
-All un-necessary public exposure will be avoided.
+- Prior to team travel, all students, coaches, drivers and other team personnel will be screened for illness. - All students will go through a health screening prior to departure. - Students will be required to wear a mask during travel to and from events. - LIMITING SOCIAL ACTIVITY: Students will limit exposure to others outside of team and avoid close contact with people who are sick during the schedule.
+During travel necessary for practice and competition, team members will be asked to act like a "family unit." - COACHES - Coaches will wear a face covering or practice social distancing while directing team or in team meetings.